theodorewahle/panoptes/GROUP_INFO.md

 - a fully functioning Flask + PostgreSQL server to serve video files

 4. What are going to be your stretch goals?
 List at least one goal for this term and one for the next.

-— buy hardware
+- set up IoT hardware
-- figure out how to live-stream from external hardware
+- figure out how to live-stream from external cameras
 - set up 24/7 live video streaming and recording from these cameras
 - enhanced suite of Computer Vision features
 - user accounts